Characteristics of a successful beekeeper

 2. Boxes and removable frames

 Beekeepers must have enough colony boxes and removable frames to provide honey bees space throughout the year.
-Boxes and frames come in different sizes, include deeps, mediums, and shallow.
-These sizes do not impact the colony, but are personal preferences by the beekeepers.
+Boxes and frames come in different sizes, including deep, medium, and shallow.
+These sizes do not impact the colony but are the personal preferences of the beekeepers.
 The smaller the box, the lighter and easier they are to remove.

 3. Bottom board and cover